 Rostock was the biggest city of the Grand Duchy of Mecklenburg-Schwerin, and was home to around five percent of its entire population.
-During the XIXth century, crude birth rates hovered at around 30 in the city, and crude death rates were between 20 and 25.
+During the 19th century, crude birth rates hovered at around 30 in the city, and crude death rates were between 20 and 25.
 These rates provided for a natural increase in the population, which was also accompanied by a positive migration balance.
 These two trends together produced population growth of 1.25 percent per annum.
 As a consequence, the population of Rostock grew steadily, from 12,585 in 1800 to 28,511 in 1867; and, finally, to 54,735 in 1900.
 Up to about 1872, immigration was more important for population growth than natural increase, while thereafter natural increase became the leading impetus.
 In 1900 a majority (55.9 percent) of the Rostock population had been born outside of the city.
 The proportion was 70 percent and more among the groups of working ages, while relatively few children were born outside of the city.
-These proportions were clearly higher than in 1819, when only 39.2 percent of the population were immigrants to the city (unfortunately, the census of 1867 does not provide the place of birth)10.
+These proportions were clearly higher than in 1819, when only 39.2 percent of the population were immigrants to the city (unfortunately, the census of 1867 does not provide the place of birth).

 The relatively young and growing population of Rostock can be represented graphically in the form of two superimposed pyramids (referring to two censal years), both of which are wider at the base, and which grow narrower as age increases (Figure 1).
-Important changes in infant mortality were obviously taking place between the censuses.
-An analysis of death records from the city showed increase in life expectancy at birth of 10 years for males and 13 years for females between 1867 and 1900, indicating early signs of the demographic transition (Szołtysek et al., 2010a)11.
 In both populations, however, the effect of immigration by young adults was causing a bulge at around ages 20 to 25 (slightly earlier in 1867).